PMS Emergency Operation related to COVID-19

 Infant families will use the emergency door on the corner of the building for drop off and pick off.

 Primary I families will use the main door for drop off and pick up

 Primary II families will use the exit door in front of Lutheran Lodge or Church office from drop off and pick up.

-At drop off Parent will sign a form confirmed that his/her child is free of symptoms like cough, fever, difficult breath.
+At drop off parent will confirm verbally that his/her child is free of symptoms like cough, fever, difficult breath.

-Parent had to take their kids temperature before arrived to our school and write it next to their sign.
+Parent had to take their kids temperature before arrived to our school.

 Drop off will be between 8 am to 8:30 am and pick up will be between 3:30 to 4:00 pm (staff will have time to clean the classroom for the next day).
 Tuition will be adjust to these pick up time.
 It is a temporary decision during these months!.
 If for any reason you are late communicate it to your kid’s teachers, so they will open the door for your kid.